-During the time of a suspension of the certificate or the exclusion from certification the (former) System User is not allowed to handle material declared as sustainable under ISCC or to use the ISCC logo or make any claims referring to an ISCC certification or ISCC certified material (see ISCC System Document 208 "Logos and Claims").
+Recertification and conditions for recertification During the time of a suspension of the certificate or the exclusion from certification the (former) System User is not allowed to handle material declared as sustainable under ISCC or to use the ISCC logo or make any claims referring to an ISCC certification or ISCC certified material (see ISCC System Document 208 "Logos and Claims").
 This implies that the (former) System User is not permitted to act for other ISCC certified System Users, e.g. as dependent collecting point or dependent storage facility for a certified System User.
 ISCC certified Systems Users cannot accept deliveries as sustainable from an economic operator that is certified under another certification scheme accepted under ISCC if this economic operator is excluded from ISCC certification.
-Certified ISCC System Users are obligated to ensure that all service providers, such as dependent collecting points and storage facilities, comply with the ISCC requirements.
+Certified ISCC System Users are obligated to ensure that all service providers, such as dependent Collecting Points and storage facilities, comply with the ISCC requirements.
+If ISCC detects that material was handled and declared as sustainable under ISCC, the ISCC logo was used or any claims referring to an ISCC certification or ISCC certified material were made by a System User, who was not allowed to do so, ISCC may exclude the System User from recertification with ISCC for a period of up to 60 months.